chaee/chaee/README.md

-- 👋 hi, I’m @chaee
+- 👋 hi, I’m chaewon
-- 👀 I’m interested in computational social systems, human-centered AI, and accessible programming
-- 🌱 I’m currently doing my PhD in the Center for Humans and Machines, Max Planck Institute for Human Development, in Berlin
+- 🌱 doing phd at the [center for humans and machines, max planck institute for human development](https://www.mpib-berlin.mpg.de/staff/chaewon-yun) and [humanet3](https://humanet3.mpg.de/group/) group
-- 💞️ I’m looking to collaborate on any interesting projects
-- 📫 write me on Ravelry to fox_the_knitter or send an email to mcssfw@gmail.com
+- also writing on [ai ethics newsletter](https://ai-ethics.kr) (in korean)
 <!---
 chaee/chaee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.